apache/druid/extensions-contrib/grpc-query/README.md

 # gRPC Query Extension for Druid

-This extension provides a gRPC API for SQL queries.
+This extension provides a gRPC API for SQL and Native queries.

 Druid uses REST as its RPC protocol.
 Druid has a large variety of REST operations including query, ingest jobs, monitoring, configuration and many more.
 Although